GoogleCloudPlatform/ops-agent/integration_test/README.md

   done
 ```

-You will also need a GCS bucket that is used to transfer files onto
+You will also need to give your service account read/write permissions on
-the testing VMs.
-Store it in env variable `$BUCKET` and add your
+`${TRANSFERS_BUCKET}`.
+To do this, register your service account as principal
-service account as principal with role "Storage Admin" to the bucket:
+with role "Storage Admin" to the bucket:

 ```
 gsutil iam ch \
   "serviceAccount:service-account-$(whoami)@${PROJECT}.iam.gserviceaccount.com:roles/storage.admin" \
-  "gs://${BUCKET}"
+  "gs://${TRANSFERS_BUCKET}"
 ```

 Finally, download your credentials as a JSON file: